A funny thing happened on the way to the Christmas brunch….by way of the night before–

-No—I frantically ran home to find something in black, because there was no way in the world I was going to be the only one on that stage in red.
+No—I frantically ran home to find something in black, because there was no way in the world I’d be the only one on that stage in red.

-Our theme for today is You are NOT Alone…Celebrating Immanuel, God with us.
+What was the theme for the brunch message?
+You are NOT Alone…Celebrating Immanuel, God with us.

 So, what do you still have to accomplish in the next 21 days before Christmas? –Does that number freak anyone else out?